-I’ve mentioned this before, that you have to be careful when googling your symptoms.
+I’ve mentioned before that you must be careful when googling your symptoms.

 The internet is an excellent source of information, depending on how you use it.

-If you feel a pain in your head and are convinced you have a brain tumor, and enter “headache + brain tumor” into search, Google will oblige you ,by giving you everything that has ever been written on headaches and brain tumors.
+If you feel pain in your head and are convinced to have a brain tumour and enter “headache + brain tumour” into the search, Google will oblige you by giving you everything that has ever been written on headaches and brain tumours.

-This does not mean that you have a brain tumor.
-It means that you got information relating to what you specifically asked – headaches and brain tumors.
+This does not mean that you have a brain tumour.
+It means you got information about what you specifically asked for – headaches and brain tumours.

 The clue in the last sentence was the word “specific” Your focus was too narrow.